-Coming up with great content is sometimes easier said than done.
-Particularly during those long months between race editions, it can seem like there’s little worthwhile sharing with the world.
+However, coming up with great content is sometimes easier said than done.
+Particularly during those long months between races when it seems like there’s hardly anything worth sharing with the world…

-Well, fear not.
-We looked at 4 tried and tested content-boosting ideas to help keep your audience engaged through the off-season.
-And here they are!
+Well, fear not!
+We looked at 4 tried and tested content-boosting ideas to help keep your audience engaged and your race in the newsfeeds – and here they are!

 Introduce your new class

-To make the story more appealing, spend some time to understand the passions and motivations driving the participants you’re profiling.
-Are they running your race as a stepping stone towards a grander challenge?
+Spend some time to understand what’s driving the participants you’re profiling.
+Are they running your race as a stepping stone towards a bigger challenge?
 How do they feel, if they’re taking on the distance for the first time?
 What do they look forward to in your race and what made them join in the first place?

-To help you identify good candidates to profile, simply add a “How did you decide to join the race?” text box in your registration form.
-You’ll likely get a few shy short sentences that will be more than sufficient to pick out your content gems.
+Identifying good candidates to profile is easy – as easy, in fact, as adding a simple “How did you decide to join the race?” question in your registration form.
+A few short answers and you’ll be able to pick out your perfect racer profiles.

 List your race on 40+ race directories → Download your free personalised race report

-- Anyone training for a major event?
-Did one of your participants run your half marathon to qualify for a higher-profile race?
+- Their next big challenge.
+Did one of your participants run your half marathon to qualify for a major marathon?
 Check out how they’re progressing and write about them on your website or share their own relevant posts on your Facebook page.

-- Any of your past participants finished an epic endurance challenge or major race?
-Maybe they finally made it into or around Boston.
-Maybe they qualified for Western States or they’re packing their bags for Marathon des Sables.
+- A big achievement.
+One of your guys finally made it into the Boston Marathon?
+Maybe they qualified for Western States or they’re packing their bags for Marathon des Sables?
 Jump on the opportunity to congratulate them publicly and share their stories with your audience.

 SEE ALSO: Build a Race Veterans Group on Facebook